bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 {{ heading_metadata(authors=["@hymm"] prs=[20298]) }}

-A long requested feature has come to Bevy!
-You can now remove systems from a schedule.
+Previously, the only way to prevent a scheduled system from running was to use `RunCondition`'s.
-The previous recommended way of preventing a scheduled system from running was to use `RunCondition`'s.
+This works well for dynamically toggling whether or not a system runs, but comes with a tiny overhead each time the schedule is run.

-You will still use this for most situations as removing a system will cause the schedule to be rebuilt.
+Now, you can completely remove systems from a schedule using `remove_systems_in_set` forcing an expensive schedule rebuild but removing that overhead completely and removing the systems from any debug tools.

-This process can be slow since the schedule checking logic is complex.
-But in situations where this is not a problem, you can now call `remove_systems_in_set`.
-The advantage of this is that this will remove the cost of the run condition being checked.
+Run conditions (and dedicated schedules run on demand) remain a better tool for most cases, but completely removing systems may be an attractive option when opting-out of undesired plugin behavior, modding or changing game settings.

 ```rust
 app.add_systems((system_a, (system_b, system_c).in_set(MySet)));